Wired Like a Brain: Neuromorphic Hardware's AI Future

 Teaching Silicon to Remember

-In June 2025, researchers built artificial synapses capable of short-term and long-term memory using cobalt and niobium-doped strontium titanate.
+Researchers have built artificial synapses capable of short-term and long-term memory using cobalt and niobium-doped strontium titanate, with oxygen vacancy electromigration enabling tunable plasticity.7

 Think of it like a grass path: repeated signals physically adapt neuromorphic chips, enabling them to learn from experience and improve efficiency.